egelege/itu_sct_autonomous/itu_sct_autonomous_weeklyhw2/README.md

 ---

 This project highlights the importance of modern memory management techniques in C++ and demonstrates how smart pointers can simplify complex memory handling scenarios.

-Variable Type Analysis in C++

-Overview

-This project excludes unused variable types, such as char8_t, bool, int8_t, and uint8_t.
-It focuses on commonly used character, integer, and floating-point types, providing insights into their memory size, value ranges, and pointer sizes.
-The formatted table output helps beginners easily compare these properties across different types, improving their understanding of memory management and variable usage in C++.